Catch every NBL game live from anywhere in the world.

 At home, you can access NBL TV through Windows and Mac devices by logging into the NBL.tv website.
 A modern web browser is necessary for watching live streams and video highlights.

 If you want to watch the game on your TV, the NBL mobile apps support screen mirroring to Apple TV devices through Apple AirPlay.
-Alternatively, if you own a Telstra TV set-top box, you can download the NBL app there and stream straight to the big screen.

 Best of all, NBL TV supports an unlimited number of devices linked to a single NBL TV subscription.
 This means you are free to share your account with friends and family with everyone able to watch live matches at the same time.